BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/ImGui-Logic-Lab.md

 ### **1.2\.
 OnChange**

-OnChange is a bit different to OnClick, as it is used in ImGui objects like a Checkmark .
+OnChange is a bit different to OnClick, as it is used in ImGui objects which you can register a change on, like a checkmark, sliders or a colorpicker.
-Instead of a trigger, its a toggle.
+For checkmarks, whenever you click it, it gets checked and unchecked, this is a change we can register.

 ```lua
 MyCheckmark.OnChange = function()